 North American Blueberry production

 The blue states seen in the graphic above indicate major blueberry production.
 US highbush blueberries continue to thrive with production acres, farming and processing efficiencies.
-In the USA, fresh blueberry production begins in April in the Southeast and ends in late September and early October in the Northwest.
+In the USA, fresh blueberry production begins in February in the Southeast and ends in early October in the Northwest.
 The peak of North American frozen production is from June through August.
-Highbush blueberries comprise 84% of all blueberries grown in the United States and 73% of the North American blueberry crop.
+Highbush blueberries comprise 88% of all blueberries grown in the United States and 63% of the North American blueberry crop.

 All blueberries around the world are from the Vaccinium family.
 This includes the highbush blueberry which is called the Vaccinium corymbosum (Northern Highbush) and Vaccinium ashei (Southern Blueberry or "rabbiteye" blueberry).
-These two species, as well as the newly developed Southern Highbush blueberry, are what we call Highbush Blueberries.
+These two species, as well as the newly developed Southern Highbush blueberry (Vaccinium virgatum Aiton), are what we call Highbush Blueberries.
 In North America, a species from Maine and Eastern Canada, Vaccinium angustifolium (lowbush), is sometimes referred to as the "wild" blueberry.
 In Europe you will find the Vaccinium myrtillus, called the "bilberry".

 Resource: Check out the USDA Plants Database.